Player Profile

 When it comes to T20 cricket, Chris Green has been there, seen it, done it and bought the t-shirt.

-Of course, that means Green is coming from Thunder to Lightning.
+Of course, that means Green has come from Thunder to Lightning.

-Born in South Africa, he debuted for NSW in List A cricket in late 2014 and then for the Thunder in early 2015.
+Born in South Africa, he debuted for New South Wales in List A cricket in late 2014 and then for the Thunder in early 2015.
 But he did not make his first-class debut for his state until late 2022.

-He has an impressive first-class record of 36 wickets and 563 runs in 12 matches, including a best of 6-83 with the ball, and he has a List A five-for to his name.
+He has an impressive first-class record of 44 wickets and 709 runs in 19 matches, including a best of 6-83 with the ball, and he has a List A five-for and century to his name.

-In T20 cricket, he arrives at Emirates Old Trafford with 200 career appearances to his name; 164 wickets with a best of 5-32 and one half-century.
+In T20 cricket, he has taken 203 wickets, including a best of 5-32 and has hit one half-century.

 He has spent a lot of time in England, be it in league or county cricket.
 He has played league cricket in Surrey and Essex and represented both county second teams as well as Middlesex.

-Lancashire will represent Green’s third Blast team having played for Middlesex in 2021 and 2022, following on from playing for the Birmingham Bears in 2019.
+Lancashire represents Green’s third Blast team having played for Middlesex in 2021 and 2022, following on from playing for the Birmingham Bears in 2019.
 He claimed a hat-trick and took a five-for whilst with Middlesex.

 While Green was born in South Africa, his father’s birth country, he holds a British passport given his mother is from Essex.